fraznistpunk/ajax-insertion_to_db/README.md

-You can use this script to insert data submitted through a HTML form to database using AJAX
+Insert data into database using AJAX.
+#first_repo